On the `Semantics' of Differential Privacy: A Bayesian Formulation: Abstract

 \section{Abstract}

-In this note we give a precise formulation of ``resistance to arbitrary side information'' and show that several relaxations of differential privacy imply it.
-The formulation follows the ideas originally due to Dwork and McSherry, stated implicitly in \cite{Dw06}.
-This is, to our knowledge, the first place such a formulation appears explicitly.
-The proof that relaxed definitions (and hence the schemes of \cite{DKMMN06,NRS07,MKAGV08}) satisfy the Bayesian formulation is new.
+Differential privacy is a definition of ``privacy'' for algorithms that analyze and publish information about statistical databases.
+It is often claimed that differential privacy provides guarantees against adversaries with arbitrary side information.
+In this paper, we provide a precise formulation of these guarantees in terms of the inferences drawn by a Bayesian adversary.
+We show that this formulation is satisfied by both $\eps$-differential privacy as well as a relaxation, $(\eps,\delta)$-differential privacy.
+Our formulation follows the ideas originally due to Dwork and McSherry, stated implicitly in \cite{Dwork06}.
+This paper is, to our knowledge, the first place such a formulation appears explicitly.
+The analysis of the relaxed definition is new to this paper, and provides guidance for setting the $\delta$ parameter when using $(\eps,\delta)$-differential privacy.